Contact us for Reservation

 "Monmo" Kyoto cuisine that has lasted for 100 years

-No decoration, no creation.
+Without decoration, without creation.

-Just the taste of the real thing.
+Just the taste of the genuine thing.

 "Monmo" means "as it is" in Kyoto.